haroldcampbell/performance-grids/README.md

 To create a much larger chart, you just need a larger array of column data.

-For example, the chart below was made with 28 rows.
+For example: the chart below was made with 28 rows.
 See [demoMonth.controller.js](app/assets/js/demoMonth.controller.js).

 ![v0.0.1](snapshots/boxgrid-v1.0.0-month.png)